Can You Sell a House With Asbestos in Texas? Legal and Safety Insights

 What is Asbestos?

 Asbestos is a fibrous mineral.
-The fibers of asbestos are robust, chemical, heat, and electricity-resistant, making it a popular building material.
-It was used in roofing, insulation, and other construction materials, especially in pre-1980s dwellings.
+Asbestos fibers are very resistant to chemicals, heat, and electricity, which makes them a popular building material.
+It was used in roofing, insulation, and other building materials, especially in homes built before the 1980s.

 Risks Associated with Asbestos Fibers in Texas